Welcome to the School Council section of the website.

 What is the school council?

-Three children from year groups 2-6 come together to form the school council.
+Two children from year groups 2-6 come together to form the school council.
 The school council represent the voice of the pupils and are responsible for raising concerns of their peers.
 The school council, who are supported by Mr Elliot, then make decisions to act on the issues raised.

 What do we do?

 The school council organise events to raise money for the school charity.
-They have fortnightly meetings with their class and pass on any suggestions to relevent staff members.
+They have fortnightly meetings with their class and pass on any suggestions to relevant staff members.
 There have suggestions boxes and worry boxes in every classroom which the school council monitor regularly.

 When do we meet?